FROM A RURAL VILLAGE TO A SUBURBAN TOWN

 In 1915, the very first Planning Board was elected.
 One of its first priorities was to collect data on which to base a plan for future development, for the town was indeed developing.
 The first set of Zoning Bylaws and a Zoning Map appeared in 1924.
 A Building Department was added to oversee compliance with both state codes and local zoning.
 Various changes to the zoning have occurred over time.

-A Master Plan was developed in 1953 whose focus was development of the west side.
+A Master Plan was developed in 1953 which focused on development of the west side.
 Not until 2010 did a new Master Plan begin to roll out, with Part I reporting on housing, neighborhoods, town center, and economic development.
 As the town is essentially built out, the focus in this plan and the new Master Plan currently underway (as of 2018) is on redevelopment.

 In 1986, many architectural achievements of Winchester’s past were recognized when Winchester Center became a National Register Historic District.
 However, while much historic architecture has been preserved, the Town Center has continued to evolve.
 The demolition of the Hotel Winchester (1941) and major fires which took the upper floors of the Lyceum Building (1950) and White Building (1951) and destroyed the Waterfield Building (1961) reduced the overall building height downtown.
 Some building façades changed with alterations in architectural aesthetics or new uses.
 The one industry which survived in the center, the Winchester Laundry, was transformed into an office building in 1973.]
 Some old buildings were replaced, as when the Fire Department moved into a sturdy brick building in 1915.
 Others were removed to make way for new ones, like the Post Office of 1928.
 Expansion of the high and junior high schools and the library took several old residences out of the civic center.